ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 *Disclaimer: This is NOT medical advice.
 Seek a medical professional or certified medical staff for further medical questions.*

-I've been pleasantly surprised how often a FAK was necessary–even for minor injuries and the occasional request for a bandage.
+I've been pleasantly surprised by how often a FAK was necessary–even for minor injuries and the occasional request for a bandage.

 Keep in mind, as a teacher, you may not administer drugs to students.
-There are a few cases where it is OK, but they are explicitly defined, narrow exceptions with specific procedures to follow.
+There are a few cases where it is OK.
+Still, they are explicitly defined, narrow exceptions with specific procedures to follow.
 Unless you can verify and prove you fit one of these exceptions, do NOT administer drugs.

 Vaseline, Neosporin, and similar items also contain active drug ingredients, which means you're still administering drugs to students and risking legal issues.
 This also includes lotions, topical creams, and other oral medicines.

-You may think Tylenol, Ibuprofen, Advil, etc. is OK to administer, but it isn't.
+You may think Tylenol, Ibuprofen, Advil, etc., are OK to administer, but they are not.
 It still falls under narrow exceptions; if you and the situation don't apply under an exception, don't give it to students.
-Hospitals and medical facilities also track their use through acetaminophen (“Tylenol”) levels in blood because of how easy it is to acquire and overdose on it.
+Hospitals and medical facilities also track their use through acetaminophen ("Tylenol") levels in blood because of how easy it is to acquire and overdose on it.
-- **An overdose, even accidental, is a medical emergency that you do not want to cause or be responsible for and can lead to death.**
+- **An overdose, even accidental, is a medical emergency that you do not want to cause or be responsible for, and can lead to death.**

 Some items are in a grey area, such as disinfectants and antiseptic wipes.
-For those, confirm with a principal, administrator, and/or nursing staff first before using and also confirm the cases where it can be used.
+For those, confirm with a principal, administrator, and/or nursing staff first before using, and also confirm the cases where it can be used.

-**Some items I found are OK in a first aid kit (FAK) are the following as they aren't administering drugs:**
+**Some items I found are OK in a first aid kit (FAK) are the following, as they aren't administering drugs:**
 - Bandages
 - Scissors
 - Tweezers